50th Japanese Language Speech Contest Finals

 - Understand the content of your speech so that you can answer questions about your speech with confidence.

-- If you don’t hear a question well, you can ask the judges to repeat the question. (もういちどおねがいします。)
+- If you don’t hear a question well, you can ask to repeat the question. (もういちどおねがいします。)

-- If you do not understand you can tell the judges and they will paraphrase the question.
+- If you don’t understand a question, you can say it and you will be given a paraphraised question.

 - Avoid answering yes/no only and try to answer in more detail in complete sentences.